Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Configuring volumetric graphics

 Spatial Calculation Levels represent straight line distances from the parent object.
+You can set them on the Volumetric 3D Graphics Volume page.

 1. Select the 3D Graphics - Volume page.

-2. Enable Spatial Calculation Levels.
+2. Select the Spatial Calculation Levels option.

 Spatial Calculation Limits

-4. Click Insert Evenly Spaced Values...
+4. Click Insert Evenly Spaced Values....

 6. Option Value

-Start Value: -10 (dB)
+Start Value -10

-Stop Value: Round down to the highest Max integer (in the above example, 7 dB)
+Stop Value Round down to the highest Max integer (in the above example, 7 dB)

-Step Size: 3 (dB)
+Step Size 3

 7. Click Create Values.